ben174/git-draw/README.md

 ## Why not a bookmarklet?

-Because CSP.
-GitHub's CSP policy makes a bookmarklet next to impossible.
+Because [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy).
+GitHub's CSP makes a bookmarklet next to impossible.
 There's a workaround involving injecting code into a canvas and then executing it from there, but that feels like something that'll be fixed.
 A Chrome extension makes it easier.
 Once you're done making your drawing, just uninstall the extension.